godescbach/short-lnk-meteor-course/readme.md

 ## Author: Tom Mostyn

-Description:  Short Link application using meteor and react framework.
+Description:  Short Link application using meteor and react framework for my new course.